 Describe the policy process for improving the health status of populations

-Utilize theories of policy making to develop policy proposals that address public health challenges
+Utilize theories of policy making to address global health challenges

 Assess health policy problems and health policy-related research.